 Nursing Bras: One thing that caught me off guard postpartum was how messy breastfeeding would be and how leaky my breasts would become.
 Prior to Brody, I'll admit I was the person who would wear the same bra two days in a row.
 I assumed the same would be possible post baby.
 Boy was I wrong!
 I'm lucky if my bra makes it until afternoon nowadays.
 Be sure you stock up on 5-7 nursing bras and plan on doing laundry frequently.
-My favorite nursing bras have been this Underwire Free Bra from Target ($18) and the Racerback Sports Bra from Macy's ($22).
+My favorite nursing bras have been this underwire free bra and this lightweight nursing bra.
 Both are supportive and very comfortable to sleep in!

 Nipple Shield: Our little guy's bottom lip loved to curl under when he was breastfeeding.
 This made the first few days of breastfeeding a bit frustrating for both of us.
 A lactation consultant at the hospital had me use a Medela Nipple Shield to help Brody learn to latch properly.
 It has helped immensely with and protected my nipples from getting dry and cracked.
 I'll probably try to wean him off the nipple shield soon, but for now it has been a lifesaver.